 b.
 RSS Appendix A2, A4, A9, shall not apply.

 c.
-The scoring system throughout all the races of Clipper 2017-18 Race will be that the winning yacht of each of the races will receive twelve points, the second will receive eleven points and so forth, with the twelfth yacht receiving one point.
+The scoring system of the Clipper Race will be such, that the winning yacht of each race will receive eleven points, the second will receive ten points and so forth, with the eleventh yacht receiving one point

 f.
-If for any reason fewer than twelve yachts start or complete a race, the above scoring system will remain in place with the first yacht still being awarded twelve points for a win and subsequent yachts one less point per each place behind.
+If for any reason fewer than eleven yachts start or complete a race, the above scoring system will remain in place with the first yacht still being awarded eleven points for a win and subsequent yachts one less point per each place behind

 i.
-A yacht may be offered a finishing position and if accepted, will be awarded race points based on that finishing position at the discretion of the Race Director (or person delegated by the Race Director).
+A yacht may be offered a finishing position and if accepted, will be awarded race points based on that finishing position at the discretion of the Race Committee

 a.
-The Race Committee’s normal method of penalising a yacht for an infringement of the race rules, or for being found guilty after a protest, is for a time or points penalty to be added to the result of that race.
+The Race Committee’s method of penalising a yacht for an infringement of the race rules, or for finding a yacht guilty after a protest, is to apply a time or points penalty to the result of that race.

 b.
-When a ‘penalised yacht’ has equal points to a ‘non-penalised’ yacht, the latter will be given the higher placing in any individual race and the overall Clipper Round the World Race.
+When a penalised yacht has equal points to a non-penalised yacht, the latter will be given the higher placing in any individual race and the overall Clipper Race.

 a.
 In the unlikely event that a yacht finds it necessary to protest another yacht, the procedure in RRS 61 is to be followed.